Preparing For Admission

 - Applicants must submit Dental Admission Test (DAT) scores that are not older than three years.

 - International students seeking to enter a program of study at ASDOH must hold a F-1 (student) visa issued by the U.S. Government.
-ASDOH is approved to issue a U.S. Department of Homeland Security For I-20.
-Upon receiving the completed Form I-20 from ASDOH, you will be able to apply for an F-1 (student) visa.
+ASDOH is approved to issue a U.S. Department of Homeland Security Form I-20.
+Upon receiving the completed Form I-20 from Enrollment Services, you may apply for an F-1 (student) visa.

 All prerequisite coursework must be taken from a U.S. regionally accredited institution.